- 10+ Guests Price as advertised*

 Lunch | Social Hour | Dinner

 It's great to wake up in Banff.
-The wilderness gently stirs you naturally and after breakfast at the hotel, we set out on a locals' favorite loop out of Banff toward Lake Minnewanka.
-Make sure to get some photos of the hoodoos eroded rock spires and the view of Banff at “Surprise Corner”.
-We'll pass Lake Minnewanka and Two Jacks Lake and possibly a Bighorn sheep or two, and stop at Cascade Ponds for a picnic lunch and maybe a refreshing swim.
+The wilderness gently stirs you naturally and after breakfast at the hotel, we'll gather to set off on our first hike of the week - destination Sunshine Meadows.
+Better known as one of Banff's ski resorts in winter, Sunshine Gondola offers access to some of the best hiking in the area.
+We'll pass through stunning alpine meadows of wildflowers with superb 360-degree views, mountain streams and lakes.
+Keep watch - you may even see a Bighorn sheep or two!
 After we return to the hotel, the rest of the day is yours—relax, book a spa treatment in town, and explore Banff!
 Dinner is on your own, perhaps with newfound friends, at any of the excellent restaurants in Banff.

 Buffalo Mountain Lodge